Monsifelgouarti/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5- Script 5-firstlines that Display the first 10 lines of /etc/passwd.
 6- Script 6-third_line that displays the third line of the file iacta.
 7- Script 7-file that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8- Script 8-cwd_state that writes into the file ls_cwd_content the result of the command ls -la.